Samearth17/Multi-agent-Data-extractor-/README.md

 └── README.md             # This file
 ```

-## 📄 License
+## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License , see the [LICENSE](LICENSE) file for details.

 ---

-Built with ❤️ using FastAPI, LangChain, and multi-agent AI
+Built with FastAPI, LangChain, and multi-agent AI